 - Data interpretation and modelling

 PETROGRAPHICAL AND MINERALOGICAL STUDIES

-Petrographical examination of ore mineralogy, textures, and mineral associations, in conjunction with rock protolith and alteration determination, can significantly improve the understanding of the paragenesis of the mineralization.
-Identification of both rock-forming and ore minerals, their textures and relative abundances aid in the interpretation of geochemical data, and allow distinguishing geological processes as well as appropriate petrogenetic models to support exploration activities.
+Petrographical examination of ore mineralogy, textures, and mineral associations, in conjunction with rock protolith and alteration determination, can significantly improve the understanding of the paragenesis of mineralization.
+Identifying rock-forming and ore minerals, their textures, and their relative abundances aids in interpreting geochemical data and allows distinguishing geological processes as well as appropriate petrogenetic models to support exploration activities.

 Mineral chemical characterization and scanning provide further knowledge on ore minerals, their constituent elements, grain size distribution, and association.
 For instance, scanning electron microscopy (SEM) allows the detection of microscopic minerals, such as PGMs, rarely observed with conventional methods.
-Detailed mineralogical studies bring also essential background information for beneficiation and mineral processing studies.
+In addition, detailed mineralogical studies bring essential background information for beneficiation and mineral processing studies.

 GeoPool offers a variety of techniques to analyze rock specimens for their detailed mineralogy, including optical (polarized/reflected light) microscopy for petrographical descriptions and different microanalytical methods for mineral chemical analyses and characterization.
-Depending on the desired outcome, we can design a tailored service to specific needs and requirements.
+Depending on the desired outcome, we can tailor a service to specific needs and requirements.